averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.schema.name.mapper` - The fully-qualified class name of the class that constructs schema name from the Oracle PDB name (if present), the table owner, and the table name.
 Default - *solutions.a2.cdc.oracle.OraCdcDefaultSchemaNameMapper*

+`a2.pseudocolumn.ora_rowscn` - The name of the field in the Kafka Connect record that contains the SCN where the row change was made.
+If the value is empty, the SCN field is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include SCN field in Kafka Connect record.

+`a2.pseudocolumn.ora_commitscn` - The name of the field in the Kafka Connect record that contains the commit SCN of the transaction in which the row change was made.
+If the value is empty, the commit SCN field is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include commit SCN field in Kafka Connect record

+`a2.pseudocolumn.ora_rowts` - The name of the field in the Kafka Connect record that contains the database server timestamp where the row change was made.
+If the value is empty, the timestamp field is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include row change timestamp field in Kafka Connect record

+`a2.pseudocolumn.ora_operation` - The name of the field in the Kafka Connect record that contains the name of the operation (UPDATE/INSERT/DELETE) that changed the database row.
+If the value is empty, the operation field is not included in the Kafka Connect records.
+Default - *<EMPTY_STRING>*, i.e. do not include row change operation field in Kafka Connect record

 #### solutions.a2.cdc.oracle.OraCdcLogMinerConnector physical standby connection parameters

 `a2.standby.activate` - activate running LogMiner at physical standby database.
 Default - *false*.